santiagobenoit/simulation-theory/README.md

 # Simulation Theory
-Experiments with simulated universes, especially those with non-euclidean geometries.
+Experiments with information systems defined by iterative functions.